zcsherm/RayTracer/README.md

 \end{bmatrix}
 $$

-If we drop them to 2D by losing the z coordinate we get
+If we drop them to 2D by losing the z coordinate we get:

 $$
 \begin{bmatrix}